-So far, your web browser sees web pages as a stream of open tags, close tags, and text.
-But HTML is actually a tree, and though the tree structure hasn’t been important yet, it will be once backgrounds, margins, and CSS enter the picture.
+So far, our browser sees web pages as a stream of open tags, close tags, and text.
+But HTML is actually a tree, and though the tree structure hasn’t been important yet, it will be central to later features like CSS, JavaScript, and visual effects.
 So this chapter adds a proper HTML parser and converts the layout engine to use it.

 The HTML treeThis is